ansible/ansible/docs/docsite/rst/windows_winrm.rst

 * ``ansible_winrm_*``: Any additional keywork arguments supported by ``winrm.Protocol`` may be provided in place of ``*``

-As well as the above list, there are also specific variables that are are set for an authentication option.
-See the auth section for that option for more details.
+In addtion, there are also specific variables that need to be set for each authentication option.
+See the section on authentication above for more information.

 ..
 Note:: Ansible 2.0 has deprecated the "ssh" from ``ansible_ssh_user``,
     ``ansible_ssh_pass``, ``ansible_ssh_host``, and ``ansible_ssh_port`` to